Bellator 283: Background

+The event marked the promotion's debut in Tacoma and the state of Washington.

-Visiting the state of Washington for the first time, the main event was to feature reigning Bellator Lightweight World Champion Patricky Pitbull taking on the challenger Sidney Outlaw.
-Patricky avenged a doctor stoppage loss to Peter Queally to capture the vacant lightweight title in November, while Outlaw has won his last two bouts in Bellator against Myles Jury and Adam Piccolotti after suffering a loss to former champion Michael Chandler.
-On July 4, it was announced that Patricky had substained an injury and that the bout would be moved to a later date.
-The next day, after Piccolotti pulled out of his bout against Tofiq Musayev, Sidney Outlaw and Musayev were booked against each other in the co-main.
+A Bellator Lightweight World Championship bout between current champion Patricky Pitbull and Sidney Outlaw was expected to headline the event.
+However on July 4, it was announced that Pitbull had sustained an injury and that the bout would be moved to a later date.
+The next day, after Adam Piccolotti pulled out of his bout against Tofiq Musayev, Outlaw and Musayev were booked against each other in the co-main.

-The co-main event was to feature former Bellator Welterweight World Champion Douglas Lima taking on Jason Jackson.
+The co-main event was to feature former Bellator Welterweight World Champion Douglas Lima and Jason Jackson.
 The bout was initially scheduled for May 13, 2022 at Bellator 281.
-However, due to unknown reasons, the bout was pulled from the event and was rescheduled for this event.
-After the main event between Patricky and Outlaw was scrapped and the reshuffling of the bouts, Lima vs. Jackson was upgraded to the main event and 5 rounds.
+However, for unknown reasons, the bout was pulled from the event and was rescheduled for this event.
+After the main event between Pitbull and Outlaw was scrapped and the reshuffling of the bouts, the bout was promoted to new headliner and 5 rounds.

-A light heavyweight bout between Viktor Nemkov and Jose Augusto was scheduled for this event, however due to a injury to Nemkov, the bout was scrapped.
+A light heavyweight bout between Viktor Nemkov and José Augusto Azevedo was scheduled for this event, however due to an injury to Nemkov, the bout was scrapped.

 A lightweight bout between Justin Montalvo and Vladimir Tokov was scheduled for this event, however due to an injury to Tokov, he pulled out of the bout and was replaced by Archie Colgan.
 Colgan instead faced Bryan Nuro in a 160 lb catchweight bout.

 A featherweight bout between Kai Kamaka III and Akhmed Magomedov was scheduled for this event.
-Kamaka however pulled out of the bout due to unknown reasons.
+Kamaka however pulled out of the bout for unknown reasons.

 At the weigh-ins, Douglas Lima, came in at 172.8 lbs, 1.8 pounds heavy for his headlining welterweight bout vs. Jason Jackson, along with Kevin Boehm weighing in at 147.6 lbs, 1.6 pounds over limit for his featherweight bout and Mark Coates weighing in at 137.8 lbs, 1.8 pounds over limit for his bantamweight bout.
 The bouts proceeded at a catchweight and they were fined a percentage of their individual purses, which went to their opponents.

 Results

 Reported payout

 The following is the reported payout to the fighters as reported to the Washington State Athletic Commission.
-It is important to note the amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.
+The amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.